NSS-Day-Cohort-73/House-of-Hummus-joshuaKsmith/README.md

 3. When the user is making choices by selecting radio buttons, explain how that data is retained so that the **Purchase Combo** button works correctly.

    > Those choices store foreign keys in the transient state that relate to other data entities.
-When the **Purchase Combo** button is clicked, a function is invoked that POSTs the transient state as a new object in the targeted entity, `"orders"`.
+When the **Purchase Combo** button is clicked, a function is invoked that POSTs the transient state as a new object in the targeted entity, `"purchases"`.